bcaffo/regmodsbook/manuscript/01_introduction.md

 Let's plot the best fitting line.
 In the subsequent chapter we will learn all about creating, interpreting and performing inference on such mode fits.
 (Note that I shifted the origin back to the means of the original data.)
-The results suggest that to every every 1 inch increase in the parents height, we estimate a 0.646 inch increase in the child's height.
+The results suggest that to every 1 inch increase in the parents' height, we estimate a 0.646 inch increase in the child's height.

 ![Data with the best fitting line.](images/galton3.png)